veeral-patel/incidents/docs/user_management.md

 - Currently, disabled users cannot be re-enabled.
 This will be fixed.
 - You cannot disable the last enabled admin user.
-- You cannot disable the last enabled user.
+- You cannot disable the last enabled user (who's probably an admin!).

 ## User statuses